Welcome to today's edition of the Rush 24-7 podcast.

 The university overturned the failing grade, gave him a P for passing grade, and he was able to graduate.

-I guarantee you folks, this is as nice as I can say it.
+And I'll tell you what, I guarantee you, folks, this is as nice as I can say it.

-Uh here we here is from her web page on the Duke server.
+Here is from her webpage on the Duke server.

 Listed as research interests, visiting assistant professor of political science, specializes in political theory with particular concentration on contemporary continental work and feminist theory.